 AC VOLTAGE SETTINGS IN A MULTIMETER

-To check the AC voltage, we will continue to move the nob of the dial to a set of ranges of voltage with a letter (V together with a squiggly line shows the sign wave V~) these represent AC-voltage, to get out of your outlets and in certain electronic equipment.
+To check the AC voltage, we will continue to move the nob of the dial to a set of ranges of voltage with a letter (V) together with a squiggly line showing the sign wave V~).
+These represent AC-voltage, to get out of your outlets and in certain electronic equipment.

 JACKS OR PORTS IN A MULTIMETER

-At the bottom of the screen of a multi-meter, there are four ports.
+At the bottom of the screen of a multi-meter are four ports.
 (Some devices have three ports).
-Some multi-meter has auto settings and some have manual settings but the purpose is the same.
-The device has its reading of maximum volts some is 600 volts, while others have the capacity of up to 1000 volts.
+Some multi-meters have auto settings and some have manual settings, but the purpose is the same.
+The device has a reading of maximum volts.
+Some are 600 volts, while others have a capacity of up to 1000 volts.
 So you cannot exceed the given volt limit, otherwise, it will damage the device.

 Represent letter V with omega sign.
 To check the voltage and the RED probe goes into this port.

 Represent COM.
-To check the voltage and the BLACK probe goes in this port.
+To check the voltage and the black probe goes into this port.